 Recently, a Dominican requested that I revisit that old tutoring life, to teach him English.
 After agreeing, I returned home to see whether or not I still had all the old assessments, homework, and teaching notes I had written up all those years before.

-While it’s always fascinating to come across a writers’ old work, let’s keep context in mind.
-I was raised in a strict Seventh Day Adventist household, but believed that the faith failed to answer some of the most basic and fundamental questions I posed about religion.
+While it’s always fascinating to come across a writers’ old work, let’s keep the context in mind.
+I was raised in a strict Seventh Day Adventist household but believed that the faith failed to answer some of the most basic and fundamental questions I posed about religion.

 My quest for answers, from the young age of about three years old, took me further down a path of disbelief.
 The more I looked for credibility to bolster the SDA faith my family espoused, the more I found the opposite.

 Once I accepted that the SDA faith did not hold a solid enough foundation to attract my belief, Christianity as a whole became questionable to me.
 I touched on this before in Revisiting Religion: Refusing to be an Arawak.

 The blog post I’m about to share was written much earlier, in 2012; between the aftermath of Harold Camping’s failed prediction of The Rapture and the doomsday prediction made for December 21st in 2012, as per interpretations of the Mayan Calendar.

 The blog post addresses end-of-world predictions, my familiarity with one faith that sprung from a doomsday prediction, and why I believe that just like the Rapture and the Mayan’s End of Days prediction, this faith is groundless.

 Do keep in mind that this was just a Tumblr rant, so not all sources were cited.
 I have, however, included a list of sources at the end of the article for those of you who want to look up some of the claims, for yourself.